DMSC-Instrument-Data/kafka_histo_streamer/README.md

 ```

-You will want to edit `run.py` and `postprocess.py` to configure `kafka_server` and `kafka_topic` as needed.
+You will want to edit `config.py` to configure `kafka_server` and `kafka_topic`.
 If you want to run a local demo, we will revisit what these should be set to below.

 ## Execution